SESYNC-ci/handouts/README.md

 ## Data

 If the repository does not contain a data folder, [download] a zipped data file to accompany the worksheets.
-A "good" data-synthesis pipeline separates the data from source code with separate storage locations&mdash;we may take a shortcut for these lessons.
+A "good" data-synthesis pipeline stores the data separate from the code&mdash;we may take a shortcut for these lessons.

 [download]: https://files.sesync.org/pydio/public/09bb83
 [CONTRIBUTING.md]: CONTRIBUTING.md